tlml/starter-hugo-academic/content/project/SEPtransport_outreach/index.md

-My primary contribution to the SEP research currently consists of trying to unravel the propagation of the SEPs in the interplanetary space.
+I am currently working on improving our understanding on howt he SEPs propagate in the interplanetary space, to arrive from the Sun to Earth and beyond.
 As charged particles, the SEPs are affected by electromagnetic forces, and thus, in the turbulent plasmas of the interplanetary space, they do not propagate along a direct path from the Sun.
 The follow the large-scale spiral structure, the "Parker